Seven interesting food facts for children that you must know

 We want our children to excel in their schools, find their way through the life and remain healthy and active throughout the day doing all the important chores.
 One way to nurture them in the best possible way is to feed them healthy and nutritious food.
 There is also an old saying, “What we eat defines us”.
 Thus, here we bring you seven interesting facts about food, following which you can ensure a happy and healthy child.

-- Always ensure your child have one citrus fruit in the breakfast.
+1. Always ensure your child eats one citrus fruit in the breakfast.
 Studies show that citrus fruits not only enhance your immune system but also help you ward off cold.
 Citrus fruits like water melon, oranges, melon are strongly recommended in breakfast.
 Also keep in mind, never pair up citrus fruits with milk.